-A registered dietitian (RD) is a food and nutrition expert who is authorized to perform medical nutrition therapy.
-In addition, they are medical professionals that work with patients to develop a personalized approach to healing and well-being through a healthy and sustainable relationship with food.
+A registered dietitian (RD) is a food and nutrition expert authorized to perform medical nutrition therapy.
+In addition, RDs are medical professionals who work with patients to develop a personalized approach to healing and well-being through a healthy and sustainable relationship with food.

 How to become a registered dietitian

-First, dietitians get their bachelor’s degree and must complete approved coursework in areas of chemistry, biology, counseling, food science, and food service management.
+First, dietitians get a bachelor’s degree and must complete approved coursework in areas of chemistry, biology, counseling, food science, and foodservice management.

-During this process, they complete a 1200 hour supervised internship then are required to pass the Registration Exam for Dietitians to earn the RD credential.
+During this process, they complete a 1200 hour supervised internship, and are then required to pass the Registration Exam for Dietitians to earn the RD credential.

-On the other hand, registered dietitians are not the food police!
+Registered dietitians are not the food police.
 We believe in restoring a positive relationship with food and work with you to create a lifestyle that syncs your health goals with the foods and activities you already enjoy.

-In fact, the key to a sustainable diet is to develop healthy choices that are practical for your unique need.
-This means being inclusive, not restrictive!
+The key to a sustainable diet is to develop healthy choices that are practical for your unique needs.

 To learn more about registered dietitians or to find one in your area visit eatright.org.